Mock Trial Philosophy and Rules

 Courtroom courtesy/decorum

-To allow students to experience firsthand how a real courtroom operates, the Massachusetts Bar Association schedules all trial enactments before attorney judges and sitting judges in courthouses, whenever possible.
-However, there are times when trials will be scheduled in libraries, town halls, etc. While mock trials are taking place, the venue is conducting its regular business.
-Accordingly, all students, teachers and spectators are expected to conduct themselves with maturity and decorum, and to treat host judges and all courthouse personnel with respect.
+To allow students to experience firsthand how a real courtroom operates, the MBA schedules all trial enactments before attorney judges in district courthouses, whenever possible.
+While mock trials are taking place, the court is conducting its regular business.
+Accordingly, all students, teachers and spectators are expected to conduct themselves with maturity and decorum, and to treat host judges and all courthouse personnel with all due respect.

 Trial space courtesy